maggiemarxen/NYC-Taxi-Tips/README.md

--Must enter known, correctly-spelled names as starting and ending boroughs -Date and time must be in correct format and within the Python library's limitation of valid times and dates -Time zone is in given time zone with no opportunity to switch to other time zones
+-Must enter known, correctly-spelled names as starting and ending boroughs -Date and time must be in correct format and within the Python library's limitation of valid times and dates -Time zone is in given time zone with no opportunity to switch to other time zones -At the time the command is run, to-be-modified csv files cannot be open, or there will be a PermissionError

 Directions to use
 -
+Download Python and NumPy.
+The Anaconda Platform, which includes both, is recommended-- as well as the Anaconda Powershell Prompt.

 Run on the command line using python NYCTaxi.py (then arguments) Due to struggling taking too long testing the big data files, my project currently uses smaller mock data files (mock_zones.csv, mock_fhv_data.csv, mock_green_data.csv, and mock_yellow_data.csv) which are hard-coded into the beginning of NYCTaxi.py, and for testing you may need to check that the paths line up on your computer.